 Rio Freddo Canyon

 The canyon is 3 kilometers long and sometimes reaches a depth of 200 meters.
 The second stretch is much more stunning.
-The creek generates numerous tiny lakes, and there are fortification remnants as well as the San Girolamo Hermitage.
-It was built in 1000 and looks out over a granite face that is over 328 feet tall.
+The creek creates numerous small lakes, and the San Girolamo Hermitage and fortification remnants can be seen.
+Constructed in 1000, the San Girolamo Hermitage overlooks a granite face towering over 328 feet high.

 The Santa Maria di Sitria Abbey

 The Abbey of Santa Maria di Sitria is located in the hamlet of Isola Fossara.
 This temple of worship dates from the second decade following the year 1000.
-It was established by Saint Romualdo, the founder of the renowned Camaldoli monastery.
+Saint Romualdo, the founder of the renowned Camaldoli monastery, established it.
 The abbey is Romanesque in style with Gothic characteristics.
 The apse features a 17th-century mural by an unnamed artist.
 The typical crypt features a polished vault with a granite column and capital.
 These architectural elements date back to the Roman era.

 Next to the crypt lies Saint Romualdo’s little cell, which served as his jail for six months.
 In fact, the other monks confined him here.
 You can arrange a visit to the Abbey of Santa Maria di Sitria by contacting the current owners, the Camaldolese Benedictine monks of Fonte Avellana.